 - Open Settings app and go to System.

 - Go to Storage and choose This PC.

 - Click Temporary files and click on Delete temporary files.

 - This process can take a while, so wait until it’s completed.

 - After you’ve successfully removed Temporary files, restart your computer.

 Several users also reported that they fixed the problem by using CCleaner.
-Using this tool users removed the temporary files and cleaned the registry, and that solved the problem for them.
+By using this tool, users removed the temporary files and cleaned the registry, and that solved the problem for them.

-Solution 6 – Keep pressing Windows Key + G shortcut
+7. Keep pressing the Windows Key + G shortcut

-Solution 7 – Use Windows Key + Alt + R shortcut
+8. Use the Windows Key + Alt + R shortcut

 - When Xbox app starts, click the Settings icon on the left.